Wise vs CurrencyFair [2025]

 While CurrencyFair already offers business accounts to small businesses, it has also teamed up with Australian company Assembly Payments to launch Zai, its service for mid-market and enterprise level customers.

-Wise was launched as TransferWise back in 2011 as a low-cost international payment provider.
-These days, Wise has upwards of 10 million customers, and also offers personal and business accounts to hold and manage currencies, accept payments and spend using a linked debit card.
+These days, Wise has upwards of 16 million customers, and also offers personal and business accounts to hold and manage currencies, accept payments and spend using a linked debit card.

-With Wise you can send payments to 80+ countries, in 50+ currencies.
+With Wise you can send payments to 160+ countries, in 40+ currencies.

 How do they work?

-To transfer money with CurrencyFair you’ll need to first register and verify your account.
+To transfer money with CurrencyFair, you’ll need to first register and verify your account.
 You can then make a payment online or in the CurrencyFair app:

 - Set up the payment by entering the amount, the pay in currency, and the payout currency